CebolaLab/CUTandTAG/README.md

 You can also generate a heatplot to visualise the distribution of your chromatin mark / transcription factor relative to transcription start sites.
 This will use deeptools (included in the CUTandTAG conda bin).
 Gene coordinates for the reference genome hg19 were downloaded from UCSC as Gencode V34lift37 (Basic table and bed format).
 They are saved in this repository as `hg19-gene-coordinates.bed`.

-`computeMatrix scale-regions -S "$base".bigWig -R hg19-gene-coordinates.bed --beforeRegionStartLength 3000 --regionBodyLength 5000 --afterRegionStartLength 3000 --missingDataAsZero --skipZeros -o matrix.mat.gz`
+`computeMatrix scale-regions -S <sample>.bigWig -R hg19-gene-coordinates.bed --beforeRegionStartLength 3000 --regionBodyLength 5000 --afterRegionStartLength 3000 --missingDataAsZero --skipZeros -o matrix.mat.gz`

 `plotHeatmap -m matrix.mat.gz  -out ExampleHeatmap1.png `